How does variability in cells aging and growth rates influence the malthus parameter?: The age-structured model with variability

 The class of $B$ for which Theorem~\ref{4_thm:ageinfluence} applies is unfortunately quite restrictive.
-In view of applications, a monotonous density $f_B$ seems not realistic since we expect to observe a mode in the density of the physiological ages at division (exactly as for lifetimes).
+In view of applications, a monotonous density $\Psi_B$ does not seem realistic since we expect to observe a mode in the density of the physiological ages at division (exactly as for lifetimes).
 One can see the distribution of lifetimes, also called {\it doubling times} or {\it generation times}, in \cite{4_osella} (Figure 1.D), and in \cite{4_VergassolaJun} for various medium (Figure S10).
 Given a more realistic division rate $B$, in this simple model, one can numerically solve Equations \eqref{4_eq:age_lambda} and \eqref{4_eq:age_lambda_novar} in order to compare $\lambda_{B,\rho}$ to $\lambda_{B,\bar v}$.

 A plausible division rate would be of the form $B(a) = (a-1)^\b {\bf 1}_{\{a\geq 1\}}$.
-For such a division rate, Theorem~\ref{4_thm:ageinfluence} does not apply since $f_B$ is non-monotonous.
+For such a division rate, Theorem~\ref{4_thm:ageinfluence} does not apply since $\Psi_B$ is non-monotonous.
 Figure~\ref{4_fig:AgeVar_Bpuissance} shows curves $\a \leadsto \lambda_{B,\rho_\a}$ for different values of $\beta$ and we see that all these curves are non-increasing, which means that variability in the aging rate slows down the growth speed of the overall cell population, for such division rates~$B$ and the tested baseline variability kernel (a truncated Gaussian distribution).

-\section{\textsc{The size-structured model with variability}}
+\section{The size-structured model with variability}

 In this section we study the size-structured model with variability {\bf (S+V)}.
 A precise definition of the Malthus parameter $\lambda_{\gamma,\rho}$ is based on the associated eigenproblem.
 We refer to Doumic and Gabriel \cite{4_DG10} (size-structured model without variability) and references therein for the study of the eigenproblem.
 We carry out a numerical study of our initial question.
+The purpose of the present section is twofold.\\

+{\bf 1)} Exhibit first results regarding the influence of variability on the Malthus parameter, at least for biologically realistic parameters. \\

+{\bf 2)} Show how one can use stochastic simulations to approximate numerically the Malthus parameter, and highlight the strength of this approach.
+Indeed one could use deterministic methods and approximate the Malthus parameter via a discretisation of the PDE.
+The stochastic approach we propose enables us to build confidence intervals for $\lambda_{\gamma,\rho}$ (in order to check if the variation compared to a reference value is significant or not).
+In addition, the computational cost of our method should be invariant to the dimension of the model and it could be used as well for more complex models.